Flute Lesson Syllabus 2018–19

 Welcome to the Uvic Flute Studio!
 I am looking forward to working with each one of you.
 I will be your flute instructor and mentor during your time here at Uvic.
 Please do not hesitate to ask for guidance.
-I am at school nearly every weekday and can meet with you by appointment or during my office hours, which are posted outside my office door (my teaching schedule changes from term to term).
+I am at school nearly every weekday and can meet with you by appointment or during my office hours, which are posted outside my office door.
 If these times conflict with your class schedule, we can arrange another time if needed; just ask!

 Process Firstly, you will need to sign up for a ensemble placement audition.
 Sign up sheets will be posted on the ensemble bulletin board located at the base of the stairs.
-This audition will take place during the first week of classes (usually the first Thursday) and will help to place all students in their large (Wind Symphony, Concert Band, Choir or Orchestra) and small chamber ensembles.
-Audition materials are posted on the school website.
+This audition will take place during the first week of classes (usually the first Thursday) and will place students in their large ensembles (Wind Symphony, Concert Band, Choir or Orchestra) and small chamber ensembles (as required by respective degree streams).
+Audition materials will be posted on the flute blog and the Uvic music school website.

 Lessons are 50 minutes in length.
 All students are expected to be punctual, ‘warmed up’ and fully prepared for each lesson.
-Please be sure to bring a notebook and pencil to each lesson.
+Please be sure to bring a notebook, which you use only for flute lessons, and a pencil to each lesson.

 - Lessons cancelled because of a documented illness (i.e., those with a doctor’s note) will be rescheduled at a mutually convenient time.

 - Any unexcused missed lesson will not be made up.

 - If you know in advance that you need to reschedule a lesson (for any reason), please arrange this directly with another willing student, and then inform me, in an email to firstname.lastname@example.org, of the change in advance.
 If you have to miss a lesson because of illness, please email me, with as much advance notice as possible, at the above address.
 Generally, I require 24 hrs. advance notice in order to reschedule a lesson.